 "The support we have received has been overwhelming," said Gonzales.
 "We have 44 members in the club, and the students that have taken interest in it are totally committed to the program.
 They've grown up with our Special Education students and they're just so excited about it."
 Several students and their "buddies" were in attendance at the meeting.
 The MSSD's Work-based Learning program has also been a hit with both students with disabilities and members of the community, said Lynn Gonzales, the program's director.
 There are currently nine disabled MHS students that go out into the community and either assist or hold down jobs of their own at participating businesses in Milan, including the YMCA, Vestal Automotive and the Milan middle and high school cafeterias.
 Gonzales told the Board that the students in the program, some of whom are much older than traditional high school students, need a place to go after they age out of the MSSD's RISE program, and that the Work-based Learning program helps them build employability skills that help them contribute to their community.
-Three of the students in the program even receive paychecks at their jobs.
-According to Gonzales,
+Three of the students in the program the program is already a success, with 25 students waiting to attend the class next year.